Peter Barnes (footballer): Later career

 Barnes returned to Manchester City on 13 January 1987 after manager Jimmy Frizzell authorised a £20,000 transfer.
-He played in eight First Division matches for the "Citizens" in the second half of the 1986–87 season, and also scored eight goals in thirteen matches for the reserves.
-City were relegated into the Second Division and Mel Machin replaced Frizzell as manager.
+He played in eight First Division matches for the "Citizens" in the second half of the 1986–87 season, and also scored eight goals in 13 matches for the reserves.
+City were relegated to the Second Division and Mel Machin replaced Frizzell as manager.
 Barnes started the 1987–88 season playing in the reserves and made his final appearance for the first-team, coming on for Paul Simpson 73 minutes into a 2–1 defeat by Wolverhampton Wanderers in the League Cup.
 On 8 October 1987, Barnes was loaned out to Bolton Wanderers in the Fourth Division, where manager Phil Neal said that "he will play eight games for us in his loan period, and if he performs as I know he can, I will do everything to keep him".
 However, Barnes was injured just ten seconds into his home debut at Burnden Park and the loan spell was cut short after just two weeks.
-He played three Third Division matches on loan at John Rudge's Port Vale in December, though Machin refused permission for him to play for the "Valiants" in the FA Cup third round tie with Macclesfield Town at Vale Park on 10 January 1988.
+He played three Third Division matches on loan at John Rudge's Port Vale in December.
+However, Machin refused permission for him to play for the "Valiants" in the FA Cup third round tie with Macclesfield Town at Vale Park on 10 January 1988.
 Barnes ended the 1987–88 season by playing in eleven Second Division matches for Hull City after being signed on a free transfer by manager Brian Horton.

 Barnes made his final appearance in the Football League on 18 February 1989, playing for Sunderland in a 4–1 defeat at Swindon Town.Jones 2021 Manager Denis Smith commented that Barnes had "impressed our coaches with his attitude so far in training", but otherwise restricted him to appearances for the reserves.
 In March 1990, Barnes was invited to train the youth team at Stockport County by manager Danny Bergara, but decided to try and continue his playing career.
 He scored four goals in seven matches in the Maltese Premier League for Hamrun Spartans in 1992, flying to and from Malta for matches only during his three-month stay.
 He was briefly at Bury, but was not given a game by manager Sam Ellis in his month-long stay.
 He left Gigg Lane and played three League of Ireland Premier Division matches for Drogheda United.
 In April 1990, he was invited to sign for the Tampa Bay Rowdies of the American Professional Soccer League by former Manchester City teammate Rodney Marsh.
 He scored one goal in eleven matches as the Rowdies finished second in the Southern Division of the Eastern Conference, before returning to England after six months in the United States.
 He later played for Stafford Rangers, where his father had started his career, and played for Mossley following an invite from Eric Webster.
 His career came to an end in 1993 following brief spells at Northwich Victoria, Wrexham, Radcliffe Borough, Mossley and Cliftonville.